MicrosoftDocs/minecraft-creator/creator/Documents/Update1.21.md

 Looking ahead, here's what you can expect coming in future releases.

 **Script API**
-- Game Rule & Gamemode APIs
-- Block TypeID

 - Player Interact Events
 - [Custom Components](../Documents/CustomComponents.md) - allows extending Blocks and Items with the power of scripting.
 This is currently in experimental and we expect this to be stable in a couple of releases.

 For more information on what's next, follow our [Beta/Preview Changelogs](https://feedback.minecraft.net/hc/en-us/sections/360001185332).